DemandCube/NeverwinterDP/docs/performanceResults/perfJan2016.md

 Finally, disk speed is also crucial.
 When the point of an operation is to read and write data, disk speed can be a limiting factor.
 SSD's are highly recommended to get the most out of your Scribengin cluster.

-As demonstrated by the difference between **Large 4 Workers** and **Large 5 Workers**, throwing more machines at the problem won't necessarily increase performance.
-To properly make the most of your cluster, you must ensure your data is able to run in parallel, that data is correctly partitioned, and that your CPU can handle the amount of parallelism configured.  m4.large EC2 instances are limited in that they are 2 vCPU's each, which limits the available resources to handle that many simultaneous tasks.

 #HDFS Results